 Red Mare Wines was started by Napa winemaker, Anne Vawter and her business partner Jim Striegel with the release of their first vintage in 2007.
-Their focus is on a sourcing high quality fruit from premium Napa vineyards and offering the wines at reasonable prices.
-They currently produce 1500 cases with the intent to grow this to around 5000 cases.
+Their focus is on a sourcing high quality fruit from premium Napa Valley vineyards while offering the wines at reasonable prices.
+They only work with vineyards that are farmed organically or sustainable.
+The first vintage of Red Mare in 2007 was merely 170 cases of a Cabernet Sauvignon.
+Today they produce around 2,000 cases with the intent to grow this to approximately 5000 cases.
 Anne sources premium fruit from Coombsville to Calistoga.

 Anne’s introduction to wine came when she was younger.
 Her uncle owned a beer distributor in Seattle and was also interested in wine.
 He introduced Anne’s father to wine who would in turn bring home bottles of both French and Washington produced wines.
 Anne would try them and would offer her opinion on the wines – inherently she has always had a good palate.

 She decided to attend college to tentatively become a dentist.
 Her parents had moved to Benecia, California and because of its location, they would often visit the Napa Valley.
 Sensing her possible hesitation on a career choice, one day her father asked her if she really wanted to become a dentist.
 He mentioned UC Davis and their Viticulture and Enology program.
 At the time, Anne knew nothing about either field but she applied (three months after the application process had closed for that year) and was accepted.